drcandacemakedamoore/cleanX/README.md

 - a [python](https://www.python.org/downloads/) installation
 - ability to create virtual environments (reccomended, not absolutely neccesary)
 - tesseract-ocr and opencv
-- if using Anaconda to install, use python 3.8 (temporary issue)
+- Anaconda is not supported.
+If using Anaconda to install, try to use python 3.8, but we are currently working through issues

 ## Documentation